Shared-Info-Platform/NeTEx-Reader/README.md

 The supported arguments are explained in the next section.
 Instead of providing command line arguments, it's also possible to use environment variables (also explained in the next section).

+The process needs around 1 GB of RAM.
+With default settings, the Java process will only use 25% of the pod's memory as heap space.
+To increase this, use the environment variable JAVA_TOOL_OPTIONS with the following values:

+	JAVA_TOOL_OPTIONS="-Xmx1024M -Xms1024M"

+The pod will need slightly more RAM, for example 1.5 GB.
+Different values for java heap size and the pod's memory may work as well, depending on the input data and maybe also other factors.

+The process spawns several threads to read and store the data in parallel.
+Therefore the pod can benefit of multiple cores.

 ## Help
 ```
 Usage: <main class> [-hV] [-c=<STRING>] [-d=<DIRECTORY>] [-f=<FILE>]